-- 1. If the mainshaft has been removed from the jet unit and the water seal retaining pin [15] has been removed, insert a new water seal retaining pin [15] into the hole in the mainshaft, folding the legs closely around the mainshaft to avoid their fouling with the seal face holder [12]. - 2.
-Coat the mainshaft / water seal location area with a 20:1 water and household detergent mix. - 3.
-Slide the waterseal spring cap [7] and spring [6] (Drawing 61483 Rotary Seal refers) onto the mainshaft up to the waterseal retaining pin hole in the mainshaft. - 4.
-Carefully slide the remaining waterseal rotary components (Items [3],[4] & [5] of Drawing 61483 Rotary Seal) onto the mainshaft, to their approximate final position.
-If necessary wrap tape around the mainshaft shoulder to ease the waterseal over, this will prevent damaging the waterseal.

-Note: The neoprene bellows [4] (Shown in Drawing 61483 Rotary Seal) will bind to the mainshaft [1] after about 15 minutes, ensure that the assembly of the bearing housing and waterseal is complete within this time.
+- 1. Coat the mainshaft water seal location area with a 20:1 water and household detergent mix. - 2.
+If the mainshaft has been removed from the jet unit, insert the water seal retaining pin [15] into the mainshaft, folding the legs closely around the mainshaft to avoid their fouling with the seal face holder [12]. - 3.
+Slide the water seal spring cap [7] and spring [6] onto the mainshaft, up to the water seal retaining pin [15] fitted in the mainshaft. - 4.
+Carefully slide the remaining water seal rotary components ([3], [4] & [5] onto the mainshaft, to their approximate final position.
+If necessary wrap tape around the Mainshaft shoulder to ease the water seal over, this will prevent damaging the water seal. - The neoprene bellows [4] will bind to the mainshaft [1] after about 15 minutes, ensure that the Note: assembly of the bearing housing and water seal is completed within this time. - 5.
+Wipe away all traces of the water and detergent mixture from the mainshaft and water seal.
+(This prevents corrosion of the mainshaft if the jet unit is put into storage).
+Do not allow grease or oil near the water seal face.